Yaw-Oti-Boaitey/Yaw-Oti-Boaitey/README.md

-- 👋 Hi, I’m @Yaw-Oti-Boaitey
+- 👋 Hi, I’m @Yaw-Oti-Boaitey.
+- Welcome to my GitHub Page.
+- Feel free to check out all the projects I've made.